IPER Awards

 Type - Individual, Staff

-Purpose - To recognize the outstanding commitment and invaluable contribution of Texas A&M Health staff to interprofessional education
+Purpose - To recognize the outstanding commitment and invaluable contribution of staff to interprofessional education at Texas A&M

-Criteria - Nominee must have participated in a service capacity for at least one interprofessional activity organized through the Office of Interprofessional Practice, Education, & Research (e.g. evaluator for Disaster Day, registration for Flu Clinics, etc.).
+Criteria - Nominee must have participated in a service capacity for at least one interprofessional activity organized through the Office of Interprofessional Practice, Education, & Research (e.g., data collector for Disaster Day).
 Nominee must demonstrate knowledge of the IPEC Core Competencies and how they apply to students, staff, and faculty.

 Student Leadership Award for Interprofessional Excellence